aptech/docs/docs/CR-glm.rst

     // File name with full path
     file = getGAUSShome() $+ "examples/yarn.xlsx";

-    //Read 4th column as a numeric matrix y = xlsReadM(file, "D2:D28");
+    // Read 4th column as a numeric matrix y = xlsReadM(file, "D2:D28");

-    //Read columns 1, 2 and 3 as character data
+    // Read columns 1, 2 and 3 as character data
     x = xlsReadSA(file, "A2:C28");

-    //Find unique categorical levels
+    // Find unique categorical levels
     from = uniquesa(x[.,1]);

-    //Numeric categorical levels
+    // Numeric categorical levels
     to = {1, -1, 0};

-    //Reclassify the character to number
+    // Reclassify the character to number
     x = reclassify(x, from, to);

-    //Declare 'ctl_gamma' as a glmControl struct
-    struct glmControl ctl_gamma;
+    // Declare 'ctl_gamma' as a glmControl struct struct glmControl ctl_gamma;

-    //Read variable names and transpose
+    // Read variable names and transpose
-    //to a column vector
+    // to a column vector
     ctl_gamma.varNames = xlsReadSA(file, "A1:D1")';

-    //Specify categorical columns
+    // Specify categorical columns
     ctl_gamma.categoryIdx = { 1 2 3 };

-    //Specify link function
+    // Specify link function
     ctl_gamma.link = "ln";

-    //Declare 'out_gamma' to be a glmOut structure struct glmOut out_gamma;
+    // Declare 'out_gamma' to be a glmOut structure struct glmOut out_gamma;

-    //Call 'glm' and fill 'out_gamma' with results out_gamma = glm(y, x, "gamma", ctl_gamma);
+    // Call 'glm' and fill 'out_gamma' with results out_gamma = glm(y, x, "gamma", ctl_gamma);

 In this example, the data set "``yarn.xlsx``" is used to perform a Gamma regression.